autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index-update.md

 - **From Human Machine Interface (HMI)**
   - Feature execution: Allows for executing/authorizing autonomous driving operations, such as lane changes or entering intersections, by human operators.
 - **From API Layer**
-  - Goal: Represents the final position that the Planning Component aims to reach.
+  - Destination (Goal): Represents the final position that the Planning Component aims to reach.
   - Checkpoint: Represents a midpoint along the route to the destination.
 This is used during route calculation.
   - Velocity limit: Sets the maximum speed limit for the vehicle.